chipsalliance/Caliptra/SECURITY.md

 Removal:

-1. If a member stops adhering to these criteria after joining the list, then the member will be unsubscribed.
+1. If a member stops adhering to these criteria after joining the list, then the member is unsubscribed.

 ## Security incident management process